ibm-cloud-docs/codeengine/deploy-job.md

 After you create your job, you can run a job based on its definition, or you can run the job with overriding properties.
 Run your job from the console or with the CLI.
 {: shortdesc}

 Note that each time your job runs, the most current version of your referenced container image is downloaded and run.
 Submitted batch jobs are run in parallel, if possible.
-If the number or size of the submitted jobs exceeds the configured quota limits, such as maximum number of running instances, then {{site.data.keyword.codeengineshort}} queues the jobs and delays the running of the jobs until enough jobs finish, and the configured quota is available again.
+If the number or size of the submitted jobs exceeds the configured quota limits, such as maximum number of running instances, then {{site.data.keyword.codeengineshort}} queues the jobs and delays the running of the jobs until enough jobs finish, and the configured quota is available again. {{site.data.keyword.codeengineshort}} has quotas for jobs and job runs within a project and job limits, such as memory and CPU.
+For more information about {{site.data.keyword.codeengineshort}} limits, see [Limits and quotas for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-limits).
+{: important}

 ### Running a job from the console
 {: #run-job-ui}